hetmanskyi-cloud/AWS/terraform/modules/endpoints/README.md

 **Centralized CloudTrail Integration:**

-- Use a separate module for CloudTrail to centralize auditing and logging across all AWS services, including KMS.
+- Use a separate module (if needed) for CloudTrail to centralize auditing and logging across all AWS services, including KMS.

 ---